Florida Guardianship Procedures

 The court may appoint an attorney to represent the allegedly incapacitated person.
 Or the person may substitute their own attorney to represent them throughout the proceeding, if they so choose.

 Guardianship can be a complicated legal process, and you may find it helpful to consult with an experienced family law attorney in Florida.
-You can also find more information in FindLaw’s guardianship law section.
+An attorney can help explain Florida's guardianship laws and how they may impact your case.
+Want to learn more?
+Get a free attorney match today at no obligation to you.